-A total of 146 articles were found that were subjected to eligibility analysis, with 26 final studies being selected to compose the results of this systematic review.
-The studies listed were of medium to high quality (Figure 1), considering the level of scientific evidence of studies such as meta-analysis, consensus, randomized clinical, prospective, and observational.
+As a corollary of the literary search system, a total of 110 articles were found that were subjected to eligibility analysis and, subsequently, 23 of the 41 final studies were selected to compose the results of this systematic review.
+The studies listed were of medium to high quality (Figure 1), considering in the first instance the level of scientific evidence of studies such as metaanalysis, consensus, randomized clinical, prospective, and observational.
 The biases did not compromise the scientific basis of the studies.
-According to the GRADE instrument, most studies showed homogeneity in their results, with $X^2=65.8\%>50\%$ .
-Considering the Cochrane tool for risk of bias, the overall assessment resulted in 32 studies with a high risk of bias and 22 studies that did not meet GRADE and AMSTAR-2.
+According to the GRADE instrument, most studies showed homogeneity in their with X^2 =88.5%>50%.
+Considering results, the Cochrane tool for risk of bias, the overall assessment resulted in 28 studies with a high risk of bias and 28 studies that did not meet GRADE and AMSTAR-2.

 Figure 1.
-The article selection process by the level of methodological and publication quality.
+Flowchart showing the article selection process.

-Source: Own authorship
+Source: Own Authorship.